bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 When we generate a new dot we also want it to have a random x location, and a random color (chosen from the array of color options).
 We can do this by using the `Math.random` function, along with some other `Math` functions.

 `Math.random` returns a number between `0` and `1` so that the number is greater than OR equal to `0` _but_ the number is always less than 1.
-So to get a random choice from an array (like the `dot_color_options` array) we can multiply a random number by the number of items in the array and then round it down to the nearest integer (we can just nest the functions within eachother):
+So to get a random choice from an array (like the `dot_color_options` array) we can multiply a random number by the number of items in the array and then round it down to the nearest integer (we can just nest the functions within each other):

 `dot_color_options[Math.floor(Math.random() * dot_color_options.length)];`

 `Math.floor(number)` returns a number rounded down to the nearest integer.
+In this case, the number is `Math.random() * dot_color_options.lenth` - a random number multiplied by the number of options in the `dot_color_options`.
+The rounded down number is then used as the index to retrieve a random item from the `dot_color_options` array.

-Generating the new x position is not as simple as it seems because we must make sure that each dot falls into a "lane", where each lane is separated by the same amount as `player_move_increment`.
-We have to do this because there are only 400 / `player_move_increment` x positions (plus one, one the far right side of the canvas) that the player can possibly be in on the canvas, so the dots can only be in those positions or else the player would only be able to "fly" over the dots that were in one of the same x positions that the player could be in (which would be only a tiny fraction of the dots).
+Generating the new x position is not as simple as it seems because we must make sure that each dot falls into a position that the player can access.
+There are only 400 (the width of the canvas) divided by `player_move_increment` (the distance that the player jumps to the left or right) horizontal positions, like "lanes", that the player can possibly be in on the canvas (plus one, on the far right side of the canvas).
+The total number of x positions (400) is far greater than the number of x positions the player can be in, so if the dots were assigned to any of the x positions the player wouldn't be able to "fly over" most of them.
+We have to make sure that a new dot's x position is one that the player can be in.

-So we must multiply a random lane number (an integer between 0 and canvas width / `player_move_increment` + 1) by the `player_move_increment` to get the new x position for the new dot:
+So we must multiply a random lane number (an integer between 0 and canvas width divided by `player_move_increment` + 1) by the `player_move_increment` to get a new x position for the new dot:

 `let lane_number = Math.floor(Math.random() * (canvas_element.width / player_move_increment + 1));`

 `let new_x_position = lane_number * player_move_increment;`

 We can use the `array.push(item)` function to add an item to the end of an array.
 We can use this to add the new dots.
-Also, because the most recently created dot (which is also the highest dot) will be the last position in the arrays, because each new dot is added to the end of the array.
-Therefore we can use `dots_y[dots_y.length - 1]` to get the last item in the `dots_y` array (we must subtract one from the array length because in an array the index of the nth position is n - 1).
+The most recently created dot, which is the highest dot on the canvas, will be the last item in each of the arrays (`dot_x`, `dot_y`, and `dot_color`) because each new dot is added to the end of the array.
+Therefore we can use `dots_y[dots_y.length - 1]` to get the last item in the `dots_y` array (remember we must subtract one from the array length because in an array the index of the nth position is n - 1).

 Here's the code.
 Replace the corresponding comment in the `update` function with it: